Atlanta murders of 1979–1981: 1981

 Investigator Chet Dettlinger created a map of the victims' locations.
 Despite the difference in ages, the victims fell within the same geographic parameters.
 They were connected to Memorial Drive and 11 major streets in the area.
 Author Ginger Strand links the murders to freeway racism and Atlanta's massive urban renewal program that disrupted African American neighborhoods.

 Investigation and arrest

 There were significant delays in beginning an investigation.
 During the murders, more than 100 agents were working on the investigation.
 The city of Atlanta imposed curfews, and parents in the city removed their children from school and forbade them from playing outside.

 As the media coverage of the killings intensified, the FBI predicted that the killer might dump the next victim into a body of water to conceal any evidence.
 Police staked out nearly a dozen area bridges, including crossings of the Chattahoochee River.
-During a stakeout on May 22, 1981, detectives got their first major break when an officer heard a splash beneath a bridge.
+During a stakeout on May 22, 1981, at around 3 a.m., detectives got their first major break when an officer heard a splash beneath a bridge.
 Another officer saw a white 1970 Chevrolet station wagon turn around and drive back across the bridge.